HRForecast/hrf-universe-home-task/README.md

 - Minimum days to hire is 10 percentile.
 - Maximum days to hire is 90 percentile.
-- Average days to hire is an average of remaining values after cutting 10 and 90 percentiles.
+- Average days to hire is an average of **remaining values after cutting 10 and 90 percentiles**.
 - Number of job postings is a number of rows used to calculate an average.
 - Do not save resulted row if a number of job postings is less than 5.
   Allow passing this threshold as a parameter.